giocover/keto/README.md

 # keto

 This python script reads from the selected path and loads a lesion segmentation file and a CT image.
-As a result, it computes the total volume of the lesion per subject and outputs a bar graph with all results.
+As a result, it computes the total volume of the lesion per subject and outputs a table with all results.
+The table should look like this:

 * To add the path, the following variable should be altered: